A-n-k-a/Object-Oriented-Programming/Week9/README.md

 	1. Design a simpler program that meets some of the requirements you have been given.
 	2. Implement that program and check that it works.
 	3. Modify the program so that it meets more of the requirements.
 Check that the modified program works.
-	4. Repeat step 3 until you have met all of the requirements.
+	4. Repeat step 3 until you have met all the requirements.